 Participants need to fast overnight prior to each scan, which is burdensome for the subjects.
 Though, patients who undergo HBS as standard preoperative assessment or because of portal vein embolization experience little discomfort due to the fasting.
 HBS will be scheduled the next morning.
 For each scan, participants will not need to fast longer than 4 hours during the day (4 hour fast is the routine for patients who undergo HBS in the clinical setting).
-The total time investment will be <1 day for both scans.
+The total time investment will be maximal 9 hours.
 Travel expenses for the extra visits to the hospital will be reimbursed.
-Furthermore, time investment will be reimbursed with x50,00 for both scans.
-This is based on the gross minimum wage for people aged 23 and older as determined by the government by July 1, 2014.

-An i.v. cannula will be placed prior to each HBS scan.
-In this way we are able to reduce the burden as using the i.v. cannula 1) we will draw blood in order to obtain biochemical parameters and 2) subjects will be injected with 100 MBq 99mTcmebrofenin.
+An i.v. canula will be placed prior to each HBS scan.
+In this way we are able to reduce the burden as using the i.v. canula 1) we will draw blood in order to obtain biochemical parameters and 2) subjects will be injected with 100 MBq 99mTc-mebrofenin.